lukaM19/CompSci308_SLogo_team05/README.md

   * Save feature
   * load feature
   * New Window button (method in Main class)
+* Command
+  * All commands (except some loop commands like repeat) have a representation as its own standalone class or annotation in the Command API
+    * Most are tested, although there are some issues with looping, actor commands with multiple actors, and world-state commands
+  * Support for easy addition of new commands
+  * Custom errors for things like wrong number of parameters, actor not found, etc.

 ### Notes/Assumptions

 Assumptions or Simplifications:

+* Variable-parameter commands can only take a multiple of the original parameters (e.g. sum 20 20 20 is not valid, but sum 20 20 20 20 is).

 Interesting data files: